 According to the American Kennel Club Organization, “Surprisingly little is known about the origins of the Dalmatian, and, in fact, there is no evidence that the breed even originated in Dalmatia.
 What we do know is that spotted dogs looking very much like modern-day Dalmatians were described in Europe, Asia, and Africa, and Dalmatians appear in ancient Egyptian wall paintings, medieval letters, and Italian frescoes.”

-When Dalmatians are born, they are entirely white, and their spots begin to develop after about two weeks.
+When the dogs are born, they are entirely white, and their spots begin to develop after about two weeks.
 Their ears are naturally floppy, and their overall grooming needs are low because their coat is short and flat.

 Is a Dalmatian a good family dog?

-Dalmatians have playful and sensitive qualities, which make them a great family dog.
-Proper training can be a crucial element; however, to ensure they behave with children.
-Children younger than six years can easily be knocked down by this active and muscular breed.
+Dalmatians have playful and sensitive qualities, which make them great family dogs.
+Proper care is necessary to ensure the dogs behave with children.
+This active and muscular breed can easily knock down children younger than six years.

-Dalmatians love playing and being outdoors, so they make incredible hiking and backpacking companions.
+The dogs love playing and being outdoors, so they make incredible hiking and backpacking companions.
 They require plenty of activity and action, which fits well with a large and active family.
-If Dalmatians don’t have daily exercise, they could potentially become destructive.
-They need more than 40 minutes of exercise a day.
+If they don’t have daily exercise, they could potentially become destructive.
+The dogs need more than 40 minutes of daily exercise.

 Too much confinement, poor breeding, and little mental stimulation can lead the dogs to become aggressive.
-Generally, a well-bred Dalmatian with the proper training will not be aggressive.
+Generally, a well-bred dog with the proper training will not be aggressive.